dsidavis/DSIWeb/content/collaboration.md

 generating pilot results for a grant proposal or complete results for a paper, developing new custom software, etc.

-We will have periodic calls for proposals, which will be announced on the News section of the DSI web page and on our mailing lists.
-But don't hesitate to contact us if you have a brilliant idea outside of the collaboration calls as we can also take on new projects on a rolling basis.
+We have periodic calls for proposals, which will be announced on the News section of the DSI web page and on our mailing lists.
+But don't hesitate to contact us if you have a brilliant idea outside of the collaboration call periods.

 ## Current Interdisciplinary Collaborative Projects at the DSI include:

+*__[Dr. Gina Bloom](https://modlab.ucdavis.edu/)__ (Department of English, ModLab):
+  How do our relationships with technology influence how we learn and interact?
+  How do gamers voices and bodies adapt to a challenging interface?
+By using gamer performances of Play the Knave (http://playtheknave.org), a digital game created at UC Davis by ModLab where players digitally enact scenes from Shakespeare's plays, the DSI is using machine learning to explore how players respond when faced with the "glitch" of challenging Shakespearian language and/or the visual interface.

 * __[Dr. Amber Boydstun](http://psfaculty.ucdavis.edu/boydstun/Home.html)__ (Department of Political Science): How does media issue framing influence public opinion?
 How do issue frames tend to rise, fall and evolve in the media over time?
 Do the often co-varying degree of public attention and prevalence of competing issue frames correlated with the influence of a specific media frame on public opinion?
-The DSI is providing assistance with extracting data from news articles and visualization.
+The DSI is providing assistance with data exploration and visualization.

 * __[Dr. Ronald Fong](http://www.ucdmc.ucdavis.edu/publish/facultybio/search/faculty/1084)__ (UC Davis Medical Center): What contributes to a patients' expected length of stay in a hospital?
-The DSI is helping to develop dynamic, predictive models from electronic medical record data to augment clinician recommendations for patient treatment and discharge plans.
+The DSI is helping to develop dynamic, predictive models from electronic medical record data to assist clinician recommendations for patient treatment and discharge plans.

 * __[Dr. Jacob Hibel](http://jhibel.faculty.ucdavis.edu/)__ (Department of Sociology): How do local communities articulate goals, priorities and action plans for their school districts to